Toggle: English / Spanish

 - Doppler ultrasound of the liver's blood vessels

 Treatment depends on the cause.
-Low blood pressure and blood clots must be properly treated.
+Low blood pressure and blood clots must be treated right away.

 Quickly treating the causes of low blood pressure may prevent hepatic ischemia.